 What was funny was this name directly above my head (watching over me?)

-Jongbloed in English is Youngblood.
-The name my father gave to his publishing company in Toronto.
+Jongbloed in English is Youngblood, the name of my father’s publishing company (in Toronto).
 He would have been tickled pink to see this.

 THE HAGUE – Just down the road from my hotel was a large-windowed store with people going in and out all day long.
 Sometimes there was a long queue of people waiting to get inside.
-At some point I learned it was a store selling hash, marijuana and other cannabis products.
+“What on earth are they selling?”
+I said to myself.
+Then I learned that it was a store selling hashish, marijuana and other cannabis products.
 I was intrigued.
-In this small permissive country, you could legally buy pot.
-Rather than skulking about in dark alleys, trading is carried out in broad daylight.
+In this small permissive country, you can legally buy pot.
+Rather than skulking in dark alleys, trading is carried out in broad daylight.
 Even on Sunday mornings!

 Here’s how the conversation went –

 “So how does it work here?”

 “Are you looking to buy hash or grass?”

 “Errr … grass, I guess.”
 There was a really strong, funky, fuggy smell in the shop.